Sylvia Raphael

-Sylvia Raphael Schjødt (born 1 April 1937 – 9 February 2005) was a South African-born Israeli Mossad agent, convicted of murder in Norway for her involvement in the Lillehammer affair.
+Sylvia Raphael Schjødt (born 1 April 1937 – 9 February 2005) was a South African-born Israeli Mossad agent, convicted of murder for her involvement in the Lillehammer affair in Norway.

-Background
+Biography

-Sylvia Raphael was born on 1 April 1937, near Cape Town, South Africa.
-Raphael, whose father was a Jewish atheist and mother was Christian, was raised in her mother's religion.
-Having witnessed an antisemitic incident in her native country as a child, however, she immigrated to Israel in 1963.
-She initially lived on a kibbutz and later worked as a teacher before moving to Tel Aviv.

-There she was recruited by Mossad.
+Sylvia Raphael was born in Graaf Reinet, South Africa to a Jewish father and Christian mother.
+She was raised as a Christian.
+In 1963, after witnessing an antisemitic incident in her native country, she immigrated to Israel.
+She lived on a kibbutz and later worked as a teacher before moving to Tel Aviv, where she was recruited by Mossad.

+Raphael married her Norwegian defense attorney, Annæus Schjødt.
+In 1977, she was deported but two years later obtained a residence permit.
+In 1992, she settled in her native South Africa.
+She died in February 2005, aged 67, from cancer.

+Raphael is buried in the cemetery of Kibbutz Ramat HaKovesh.

+Espionage career

 After training she attained the rank of “combatant,” the highest rank for a Mossad agent, which qualified Raphael to operate in foreign countries.
 She was sent to Paris in the guise of a freelance journalist with a Canadian passport in the name of real-life Canadian photojournalist Patricia Roxborough.

 When the Israeli government decided to track down the Black September operatives who committed the Munich massacre in Munich, West Germany, in 1972, Raphael provided valuable intelligence that led to the killing of three.
-She was then assigned to an Operation Wrath of God team.
-This was a covert operation directed by Mossad to assassinate individuals involved in the 1972 Olympics Munich massacre.
+She was then assigned to a Mossad team.
+This was a covert operation directed by Mossad to assassinate individuals involved in the 1972 Olympics Munich massacre called Operation Wrath of God.

-Lillehammer affair

-Raphael was part of a group of Mossad agents who mistakenly assassinated Morocco-born waiter Ahmed Bouchiki (brother of Chico Bouchikhi) in Lillehammer, Norway, on 21 July 1973, an incident which became known as the Lillehammer affair.
+Raphael was part of a group of Mossad agents who murdered Morocco-born waiter Ahmed Bouchiki (brother of Chico Bouchikhi) in Lillehammer, Norway, on 21 July 1973, in a case of mistaken identity that became known as the Lillehammer affair.
 The agents claimed to have mistaken Bouchiki for Ali Hassan Salameh, the chief organizer for Black September who had planned the Munich massacre.

 Raphael was arrested shortly after the killing.
 On February 1, 1974, the Eidsivating Court of Appeal convicted her of planned murder (the most serious murder conviction under Norwegian law), espionage, and use of forged documents.
 Despite being sentenced to five-and-a-half years in prison, she was released after serving 15 months and deported from Norway as a foreign criminal in May 1975, as foreigners convicted of serious crimes are routinely deported after serving their sentences.

-After her release, Raphael married her Norwegian defense attorney, Annæus Schjødt, but she was deported again after re-entering the country in 1977.
-Two years later she obtained a residence permit, but she left the country with her husband in 1992, settling in her native South Africa where she died in February 2005, aged 67, from cancer.
+Commemoration

-A square named after her was erected in the Israeli town of Migdal.
+A roundabout named after her was erected in the Israeli town of Migdal.

-Documentary

 In 2016, director Saxon Logan compiled a documentary movie on her life called Sylvia: Tracing Blood.